Optimal parameters estimation for K-edge subtraction imaging using PixiRad-2/PixieIII photon counting detector on a conventional laboratory X-ray micro-tomograph: Model

-Let start by establishing the expression of the contrast and noise for absorption modality.
-The absorption image is typically obtained by dividing the sample image with the flat image.
-The absorption, gathering counts obtained with both registers of Pixie detector, counting over $\Omega_1$ and $\Omega_2$ respectively, will be expressed by
+Let us start by establishing the expression of the contrast and noise for absorption modality.
+The absorption image is obtained by dividing the sample image with the flat image.
+The absorption image, gathering counts obtained with both registers of Pixie III detector, counting over $\Omega_1$ and $\Omega_2$ respectively, is given by

-Note that as pixieIII is a photon counting detector, with energy discriminating thresholds, images without X-Rays are perfectly darks, so there is no need to correct from any dark levels as it may usually be done with charge integrating detectors.
-The mean may be obtained by Taylor expansion \cite{benaroya2005} of a bivariate function for the ratio function, to give :
+Note that as Pixie III is a photon counting detector, with energy discriminating thresholds so that images without X-Rays should be (and are in practice in our tests) perfectly dark, there is no need to correct from any dark level as it is usually done with charge integrating detectors.
+The mean is obtained by Taylor expansion \cite{benaroya2005} of a bivariate function for the ratio function, to give :